Buyers Agent – FAQ’s

 Below is the most common frequently asked questions about residential buyers agents.

-• What does a buyer’s agent do?
+• Q: What does a buyer’s agent do?

-A buyer’s agent provides end-to-end assistance in the property buying process for a fee.
+A: A buyer’s agent provides end-to-end assistance in the property buying process for a fee.
 A buyer’s agent will locate a suitable property, assist in negotiation with the seller, handle necessary paperwork, and provide counsel and support till the purchase is finalised and the property is settled.

-A buyer’s agent brings professional expertise, experience to the table which simplifies the whole process.
+A: A buyer’s agent brings professional expertise, experience to the table which simplifies the whole process.
 A buyers agent will save time by doing property research, evaluate the market and conditions, provide alternatives and comparable properties, conduct preliminary inspections, and complete the price negotiations.

-Yes, a buyer’s agent needs to have a real estate license.
+A: Yes, a buyer’s agent needs to have a real estate license.
 To act as a real estate agent or representative, including being a buyer’s agent, an individual must be properly licensed.

-The cost of a buyers’ agent can vary widely depending on a few factors such as their experience, the services you require, and the market conditions in your desired area.
+A: The cost of a buyers’ agent can vary widely depending on a few factors such as their experience, the services you require, and the market conditions in your desired area.

 Fixed Fees: Some buyers’ agents charge a flat fee for their services.
 This is agreed upon before beginning the process and does not change regardless of the home’s purchase price.
 The flat rate can range anywhere from $3,000 to over $15,000.